dkmisra/SIC/README.md

 Smart Interface to Cloud (SIC) is a middleware that optimizes resources and budget by predicting workload.
 Its a client side solution that is compatible with different cloud services.
 Currently integrated with Amazon AWS.

+Code coming soon.
 Please visit in couple of days.